Stanley Battese

 Stanley Battese (born 1936), also called Kehdoyah ("Follower" in Navajo), is a Navajo-American painter and printmaker born in Fort Defiance, Arizona.
 Primarily active in the 1950s and 1960s, he is known for his paintings and prints of animals and of Navajo figures.
 Battese has exhibited his work across the United States, including at the Inter-Tribal Indian Ceremonials, the Philbrook Museum of Art, and as part of the Museum of New Mexico's fine arts gallery tours.

-His works are in private collections and in the collections of institutions including the Smithsonian National Museum of Natural History.
+Early life and education

 Battese was born to Navajo parents Charlie Smith and Gee Eh Bah.
 He was adopted by Anthony Battese (Potawatomi) and Josephine Bruner (Muscogee-Shawnee).
 Battese began painting at a young age.
-He went on to earn a Bachelor of Arts from Arizona State College in Tempe, Arizona in 1961.
+He studied at Window Rock and at Gallup, and was a student of Martha Kennedy.
+He went on to earn a Bachelor of Arts from Arizona State University in Tempe, Arizona, in 1961.

+Selected exhibitions

-After exhibiting his art throughout the 1950s, Battese appears to have painted less frequently.
+After exhibiting his art throughout the 1950s, including shows at the Renaissance Society, the Philbrook Art Center, among other venues.
+Battese appears to have painted less frequently.
 He worked for a time as a carpenter and a welder.

+Collections

+His works are in private collections and in the collections of institutions including the Smithsonian National Museum of Natural History, the Semple Museum at Southeastern Oklahoma State University, Arizona State Museum, among others.